A5H73Y/Parkour/docs/tutorials/parkour-courses.md

 If you want to remove the link, simply enter `/pa link reset` which will result in the Player being teleported to the default Lobby.

-## Changing the Start of a Course

-If you want to change the starting position of a Course, you can enter `/pa setstart`.

-_Remember that you must have the Course selected (editing), which can be achieved by entering `/pa select (course)`._

 ## Parkour Events

 Parkour allows you to customise behaviours of each Parkour Event to display a message and / or execute a command.